libvips/nip2/README.md

 [![Snap
 Status](https://build.snapcraft.io/badge/jcupitt/nip2.svg)](https://build.snapcraft.io/user/jcupitt/nip2)

-nip2 is a GUI for the [VIPS image processing library](https://libvips.github.io/libvips).
+nip2 is a GUI for the [libvips image processing library](https://libvips.github.io/libvips).
 It's a little like a spreadsheet: you create a set of formula connecting your objects together, and on a change nip2 recalculates.